-Using a Reward Chart
+Reward Chart & Checklists

 Let Your Child Choose Some Incentives

-Your child needs to have a hand in selecting the incentives because they know what they want and this is what will motivate them to behave well.
-Let’s say you put a movie as an incentive for sharing their toys with their friends but your child is not fascinated with a movie.
+Your child should be active in helping to choose incentives because they are the ones who will be enjoying the rewards.
+Let’s say you set a movie as an incentive for sharing their toys with their friends but your child is not fascinated with a movie.
 Instead, they want a ball.
 What will happen in this case?
 They will not be motivated to share their toys, and you will not be successful in encouraging good behavior.